alexandermendes/pybossa-github-builder/README.md

 ## Configuration

 Go to [https://github.com/settings/applications](https://github.com/settings/applications)
-to register new application, then add the following settings to your main PyBossa configuration file.
+to register a new application, then add the following settings to your main PyBossa configuration file.

 ``` Python